 The photos you use matter

-Even if you have brilliant content, your web design will suffer if the photos don’t cut it.
+Even if you have brilliant content, ample negative space, and great interactions, your web design will suffer if the photos don’t cut it.
 We’ve covered 24 resources where you can find photos to integrate into your design work.
 We all can’t be photographers, and stock photo websites can provide everything that we need for our web designs if we just take a bit of time to look.

 Do you have a favorite stock photo website we didn’t mention?
 Please tell us about it in the comments below.